walmartdigital/k8s-101/labs/02-deploying-using-flux.md

 git clone https://<git-remote>/walmartdigital/frontend-k8s
 ```

 Copy the `src/k8s/02/monolith.yaml` file to the "deployments" folder, making sure to rename it so that it has a unique name which easily identifies your team.
-Don't forget to update the namespace in `monolith` pod declaration.
+Don't forget to update the namespace in the `monolith` pod declaration.

 ```
 cp <path-to-k8s-101-repo>/src/k8s/02/monolith.yaml <path-to-deployment-repo>/frontend-k8s/deployments/labs/eastus2/alice-and-bob.yaml